d0k3/GodMode9/README.md

 * __Inject a file to another file__: Put exactly one file (the file to be injected from) into the clipboard (via the Y button).
 Press A on the file to be injected to.
 There will be an option to inject the first file into it.

 # SD card handling
-* __Format your SD card / setup a RedNAND__: Press the HOME button, select `More...` -> `SD format menu`.
-This also allows to setup a RedNAND on your SD card.
+* __Format your SD card / setup an EmuNAND__: Press the HOME button, select `More...` -> `SD format menu`.
+This also allows to setup a RedNAND or GW type EmuNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.
-* __Handle multiple EmuNANDs / RedNAND__: Press the HOME button, select `More...` -> `Switch EmuNAND` to switch between EmuNANDs / RedNANDs.
+* __Handle multiple EmuNANDs__: Press the HOME button, select `More...` -> `Switch EmuNAND` to switch between EmuNANDs / RedNANDs.
 (Only available on multi EmuNAND / RedNAND systems.)
 * __Run it without an SD card / unmount the SD card__: If no SD card is found, you will be offered to run without the SD card.
 You can also unmount and remount your SD card from the file system root at any point.
 * __Direct access to SD installed contents__: Just take a look inside the `A:`/`B:` drives.
 On-the-fly-crypto is taken care for, you can access this the same as any other content.